-If you hire through an agency, use the questions you’ll find at Eldercare Locator to screen and vet the agency.
+If you hire through an agency, ask questions to screen and vet the agency.

 Use the following questions to interview the candidates they suggest or those you have found on your own:

 - Can you provide me with your full name, address, phone number, social security number and current photo ID so that I can run a background, including credit, check?
 (If interviewing an agency candidate, request contact information only.)

 - Can you (your agency) provide me with copies of current documentation related to personal insurance, bonding, workers’ compensation, and current health status (TB test, immunizations, etc.)?

 - Can you (your agency) show or provide me with current documentation related to specific services and assistance (dementia care, CPR, etc.) you are trained/certified to provide?

 - Tell me about your experience as an in-home aide – how long you have been providing care, previous work situations, etc.